-7 Conclusion
+7. Conclusion

-The predictions of the Wickson model for the Sun's orbit can be tested against both astronomical observations of the galaxy and the large scale geological record.
-Thus, we expect a better resolved and more complete climate record to exhibit statistically significant correlations with the long term trends suggested by the frequencies and phases of the Wickson model.
-Future studies in this field will hopefully produce more complete climate histories that fill in some of the gaps in the record and more in harmony with paleovegetation reconstructions and the glacial record.
+The predictions of the new model for the Sun's orbit can be tested against both astronomical observations of the galaxy and the large scale geological record.
+Thus, we expect a better resolved and more complete climate record to exhibit statistically significant correlations with the long term trends suggested by the frequencies and phases of the sun's motion in the galaxy.
+Future studies in this field will hopefully produce more complete climate histories that fill in some of the gaps in the record and are more in harmony with paleovegetation and the glacial record.

-If the results of these tests appear to suggest even a minor connection between the Sun's orbit in the galaxy and environmental conditions on Earth, the implications may be extensive.
+If the results of these tests appear to suggest even a minor connection between the Sun's orbit in the galaxy and environmental conditions on Earth, the implications are extensive.
 Biological systems respond to alterations in environmental conditions.
 Therefore if the galaxy has an effect on terrestrial climate, does it not have an effect upon the evolution of life on our planet as well?

-The final implication of this hypothesis is that if it turns out to be correct, we may actually be able to use the geological record to learn information about our galaxy that we cannot see with our eyes and our telescopes.
-Most of what we know about our galaxy has been deduced from astronomical observations in the last few centuries.
-However, on its journey through the cosmos, the Earth's climatic record has acted like a flight recorder for the spaceship, preserving vital information about our planet's journey through the galaxy.
+Finally, if this hypothesis is correct, we may be able to use the geological record to learn information about our galaxy that we cannot see with our eyes and our telescopes.
+Most of what we know about our galaxy has been deduced from astronomical observations over the last few centuries.
+However, on its journey through the cosmos, the Earth's climatic record acts as a flight recorder for the spaceship, preserving vital information about our planet's path through the galaxy.
 In this case, the geological record is a vast and invaluable resource, a tape that has been running for millions and billions of years that may shed light on things that have so far been hidden from view.